 Under the German Stock Corporation Act, the Supervisory Board is not permitted to make management decisions.
-Pursuant to the Articles of Association of Deutsche Telekom and the By-laws (Geschäftsordnung) of the Board of Management, the Board of Management must obtain the consent of the Supervisory Board for certain actions, including acquisitions or dispositions of real property having a value of more than EUR 25 million, acquisitions or dispositions of equity investments, the appointment of members of the Supervisory Board or other bodies having supervisory functions of direct or indirect subsidiaries with a share capital of more than EUR 2.5 million or an annual turnover of more than EUR 25 million, and actions concerning the corporate structure or the strategy of Deutsche Telekom.
+Pursuant to the Articles of Association of Deutsche Telekom and the By-laws (Geschäftsordnung) of the Board of Management, the Board of Management must obtain the consent of the Supervisory Board for certain actions, including acquisitions or dispositions of real property having a value of more than EUR 25 million, acquisitions or dispositions of direct or indirect subsidiaries with a share capital of more than EUR 2.5 million or an annual turnover of more than EUR 25 million, and actions concerning the corporate structure or the strategy of Deutsche Telekom.
 In addition, under the German Stock Corporation Act, the Supervisory Board is authorized to subject other actions of the Board of Management to its consent.